fleschutz/my-backups/README.md

 -------------
 * Read the [docs](docs) if you have questions or in case the backup disk is damaged.
 * All scripts perform an incremental backup!
 At first it's a full backup (might take a lot of time), the next time only differences are copied (way faster).
+* We strongly recommend to follow the 3-2-1 rule of backups: (3) Keep 3 copies of any important file: 1 primary and 2 backups.
+(2) Keep the files on 2 different media types to protect against different types of hazards.
+(1) Store 1 copy offsite (e.g., outside your home or business facility).